Safe sleep for babies and toddlers

 - If babies are too hot they may be restless and flushed in the face and sweating.

-When changing from wrapping to a sleeping bag you might like to start with wrapping your baby with arms out, this may help with the transition.
+When changing from wrapping your baby to using a sleeping bag you might like to start with wrapping your baby with arms out, this may help with the transition.

 Children have died in accidents related to cots.
 Young babies are at risk of suffocating or choking.
 Toddlers are at risk of injury from falling while trying to climb out of a cot.